 Summary: Amends Constitution.
 Oregon Constitution requires legislature to reapportion state legislative districts every ten years.
-Legislature also draws congressional districts.
-Measure repeals current state constitutional/legislative processes; creates twelve-member commission to draw both congressional and state legislative districts.
+Measure repeals current state constitutional processes; creates twelve-member commission to draw state legislative districts.
 Commission membership restricted based on length of residence/party affiliation, recent political work, political contributions, or family members who engaged in certain political activity.
 Secretary of State randomly selects first six members from applicant group; other members chosen by first six.
 Four members must be registered with each of largest two political parties, four unaffiliated or from other parties.
 At least one member from each group must agree for commission to approve map or take other action.
 Changes redistricting criteria.
 Other provisions.

+// // // // //

+E. Conclusion

+We certify the attached ballot title.